 Indicator (c).
 The Auditor compared interviews with the Agency PREA Coordinator and information from the PREA DATA Spreadsheet to the SSV-4 form.
 The Auditor was able to identify the key elements of the Survey of Sexual Violence in the CRJ data report.
-Each of the agency's reentry facilities are required to forward to the Quality Assurance Department.
+Each reentry facility is required to forward to the Quality Assurance Department.
 The PREA Coordinator is the Deputy Director of Standards and Quality Assurance.
 In this role, the SQA team produces reports for the agency management team.
-The Auditor was provided information from Audits further supporting how data can be obtained by CRJ's central administration.
+The Auditor was provided information from Audits, further supporting how CRJ's central administration can obtain data.